Our Board of Directors

 Rich Meyer is a co-founder of the Tahoe Backcountry Alliance and a board member of Winter Wildlands Alliance.
 Rich has over 20 years of experience guiding clients to mountain peaks around the world.
 His specialties include Skiing, Climbing and Avalanche Education.
 Although regularly working and playing in his beloved Sierra, Rich can be found leading trips in places like Alaska, the Antarctic Peninsula, the Alps of Europe, and the volcanoes of Chile & Ecuador.

 Steve Byrne is a media producer, online content creator, and snow science geek driven by a passion for backcountry skiing and protecting the Sierra.
 Originally from the Southeast, Steve visited the Tahoe at age 13 and instantly knew that one day he’d call Tahoe home.
 With the Tahoe Sierra as his backyard, Steve is passionate about preserving the quality and access of our public lands.
 Based high on the Nevada side of the lake, he’s often found in the Mt.
-Rose backcountry chasing turns with his partner, Hannah, and their dog, Smokey Bear.
+Rose backcountry chasing turns with his wife, Hannah, and their dog, Smokey Bear.

 With a 75 year family legacy of advocating for environmental responsibility in the development of winter sports, Glen Poulsen continues to play an active role in promoting sustainable alternatives in winter recreation.
 A veteran of ski exploration on seven continents, Glen joins the Alliance with a valuable and pragmatic perspective born of years of passion, play and work in all aspects of human powered winter sport around the globe.